Persistent and Zigzag Homology: A Matrix Factorization Viewpoint: Algorithms for Canonical Forms of Type A Quiver Representations

-For arbitrary directions of the arrows, as long as we use the correct factorization for each of the arrow directions, we can use the shape commutation relations in the reverse sweep to reduce all the matrices to echelon pivot form.
+We now have the components necessary to compute the barcode form of a type A quiver representation by changing bases to put each matrix in pivot form.
+This accomplished in two passes, the first of which leaves each matrix as the product of $E_L L$ or $\hat{E}_L L$, and the second of which uses the shape commutation relations to remove the $L$ factors.
+See \cref{alg:typeA_alg_ri} for details.

 We can also initiate the first sweep from the right to the left, to get a leftward initial algorithm.
-All the examples shown above initiate the first sweep from the left.
-For a general initial sweep direction and arrow direction, The tables \cref{fig:first_sweep} and \cref{fig:second_sweep} specify the factorization and commutation relation to use.
+In this case, we replace the $LE_L UP$ factorization with a $PLE_U U$ factorization and $PU\hat{E}_L L$ with $U\hat{E}_U LP$ and pass the $P$ and $L$ factors while working right to left.
+Similarly, we replace the shape commutations with the $E_L$-type matrices with the appropriate commutations with $E_U$ type matrices.

-We note that the commutation relations established in \cref{sec:shape_comm} do not change the nonzero structure of the $E$ matrices.
+Finally, note that the commutation relations established in \cref{sec:shape_comm} do not change the nonzero structure of the $E$ matrices.
 Thus, it is possible to extract the barcode without performing the backward pass of \cref{alg:typeA_alg_ri} if one does not care to form the change of basis.